MacmillanFilms/true-drama/_actors/weronika-helena-wozniak.md

 aside: 'Strange Bacchic disturbances in the woods protesting a local horror movie prompt a police investigation.
 A shadowy figure emerges.
 Calling himself the God of Drama, he believes that he can achieve the seemingly impossible goal of returning drama to its original purpose – of preparing citizens for leadership in democracy.
 As the horror movie spirals out of control, and the Bacchae are consumed in violence - can officer Ailish Walsh discern the truth before a gruesome Greek drama unfolds? <br><br> Director James Thomas creates a Greek tragedy for our time.
 A horror story that looks at the original role of drama – as the companion invention of democracy – to shed light on how modern media is still working in our lives, in hidden ways, to rip us apart.
 True Drama is an alarm – a rare moment of clarity – a terrifying jolt - and an invitation to enjoy the true transcendental power of drama to help us envision a better Democracy. '

-youtube: "1CJmOgGOBfA"
+youtube: "fz2SIyeKMIg"
+gallery001: "/assets/img/weronika-helena-wozniak/true-drama-001.jpg"
+g001dsc: Weronika Helena Wozniak
+g001alt: TWeronika Helena Wozniak
 gallery01: "/assets/img/weronika-helena-wozniak/true-drama-01.jpg"
 g01dsc: Weronika Helena Wozniak
-g01alt: TWeronika Helena Wozniak
+g01alt: Weronika Helena Wozniak
 gallery02: "/assets/img/weronika-helena-wozniak/true-drama-02.jpg"
 g02dsc: Weronika Helena Wozniak
 g02alt: Weronika Helena Wozniak
-gallery03: "/assets/img/weronika-helena-wozniak/true-drama-03.jpg"
-g03dsc: Weronika Helena Wozniak
-g03alt: Weronika Helena Wozniak
 gallery04: "/assets/img/gallery/true-drama-04.jpg"
 g04dsc: center stage in True Drama
 g04alt: James Thomas